What are health questions?

 If you apply for supplementary insurance, the health insurer asks about your state of health.
 These health questions relate to illnesses and treatments you have had in the last five years.
-These questions for supplementary insurance have to be answered truthfully.
+The questions for supplementary insurance have to be answered truthfully.

 Why do I have to answer health questions?